nikolas-AI/To-Do-List-Python/README.md

 ## Conclusion

 🎉 And there you have it!
 A simple To-Do List application built using Python.
 Whether you're a beginner or an experienced developer, this project demonstrates essential concepts in programming and user interaction.
-And do not forget to leave a star.
+And please do not forget to leave a star.